-A good agency will take time to understand your buyer persona, run a competitive analysis, and more.
-During an initial meeting, you want a spark of engagement with your brand and a keenness to personalize their strategy to your company and needs.
-Pay attention as well to their response times – swift, poised emails sent within business hours are always a positive sign.
+A good agency will take time to understand your buyer persona.
+They will run a competitive analysis, and more.
+During an initial meeting, you want a spark of engagement with your brand and a keenness to personalize their strategy.
+Pay attention as well to their response times.
+Look for swift, poised emails that are sent within business hours.

 4. They Invest In Their Employees

-Some agencies manage to offer lower prices via hiring and cycling through interns and short-term employees, or outsourcing to freelancers in countries with a lower pay rate.
-Not only can this result in low or wildly inconsistent quality to the service you receive, but it also places a ceiling on their team ever getting better.
+Some agencies manage to offer lower prices via hiring and cycling through interns and short-term employees.
+Others outsource to freelancers in countries with lower pay.
+Not only can this result in low or wildly inconsistent quality to the service you receive, but it also places a ceiling on their team improvement.

-A good agency will be investing in their team to upskill them year on year, which means your partnership with the agency can grow alongside your business.
+A good agency will be investing in its team to upskill them year on year.
+This means your partnership with the agency can grow alongside your business.

 5. They Take Their Own Advice

-The agency you choose should demonstrate great SEM strategy and SEO for their own company as well.
+The agency you choose should demonstrate a great SEM strategy and SEO for their own company as well.
 Sounds obvious, but it’s easy to become railroaded by dazzling descriptions of what an agency can offer you.
-Understand the basics of SEO techniques so you don’t get hoodwinked, and choose an agency that practices what they preach.
+Understand the basics of SEO techniques so you know what to look for, and choose an agency that practices what they preach.

 6. They Know Your Industry

 You need an agency that understands the ins and outs of your industry and can advise accordingly.
-This is especially important if you are in B2B, as the best strategies vary significantly from those used in B2C marketing, and industry familiarity is key.
+This is especially important if you are in B2B SaaS, as the best strategies vary significantly from those used in B2C marketing.
+Industry familiarity is key.

-At Nituno, our past experiences founding a B2B start-up put us in exactly this position.
-We needed to find an agency that catered to the unique, disruptive B2B market.
+At Nituno, my past experiences founding a B2B start-up put us in exactly this position.
+When I was CMO, we needed to find an agency that catered to the unique, disruptive B2B market.